Skip to navigation Skip to content

 • find the Visa Qualifier Details table

-• check the Visa qualifier code field - if the field is coded with the value FAA, the customer is approved for Family Accompaniment
+• check the Visa qualifier code field - if the field is coded with FAA, the customer is approved for Family Accompaniment

 Visa Qualifier Details will need to be updated by CIS (see Referring inconsistencies in overseas departure and arrival information to Centrelink International Services (CIS)) before the claim can be finalised if: